 Whilst the developer or agent may give you an estimated settlement date it is not uncommon for delays to occur.
 Always have a lawyer review the contract of sale and section 32 prior to signing to ensure you understand time frames and your obligations.
-If delays occur, ensure you understand what you are buying and any potential hidden costs (e.g. owners corporation fees).
+If delays occur, ensure you understand what you are buying and any potential hidden costs (e.g. owners corporation fees or utility correction costs).

 Clarify the level of stamp duty that is applicable.